mvysny/shepherd/README.md

 Shepherd expects the following from your project:

 1. It must have `Dockerfile` at the root of its git repo.
-2. The Docker image can be built via the `docker build --no-cache -t test/xyz:latest .` command;
+2. The Docker image can be built via the `docker build -t test/xyz:latest .` command;
    The image can be run via `docker run --rm -ti -p8080:8080 test/xyz` command.
 3. You can now register the project to Shepherd. **Continue to the "Adding a project" chapter** below.